opisano/opisano.github.io/_posts/2025-04-24-non-null-pointer.markdown

      */
     void opAssign(typeof(null)) @disable;

-    // if the pointer can be modified, we define assignement operators. static if (isMutable!T)
+    // if the pointer can be modified, we define assignment operators. static if (isMutable!T)
     {
         /**